dboyd42/over-the-wire/bandit/bandit06-07.md

 ls, cd, cat, file, du, find, grep

 # Walkthrough

-:find: can also search for users, groups, and sizes
+`find` can also search for users, groups, and sizes

 ``` bash
 # Login to server